araeubig/Raspberry-Pi-Dashboard/README.md

 > QUOTE This repository is in progress for the first running version - please be patient and visit again in some days.
+By searching for a solution to fulfill all important steps i found a repository as a base.
+I didn^t creat a fork because i have to much changes.
+Therefore i started with this repo as base.
+In the final README you will find all informations about the base and the changed parts.

 This repository contains all needed files to get a small LCD-Touch display running as dashboard for a headless Raspberry Pi.
 The focus of the project is not only the software for thedisplay, it's the complete running system for mounting at a DIN rail.